-Date Measure Monetary Policy/Operations Fiscal Policy Private Sector Regulatory Forbearance Containment corporate tax instalments and the suspension of import taxes) to cover 11 more sectors, such as food, trade, telecommunication, mining, tourism and transportation, forestry, logistics, construction, and oil and gas.
-April 20 • Lowered credit card interest rate to 2.0 percent per month from the current 2.25 percent and reduced minimum credit card payment amount from 10 to 5 percent of total outstanding credit.
+Date Measure Monetary Policy/Operations Fiscal Policy Private Sector Regulatory Forbearance corporate tax instalments and the suspension of import taxes) to cover 11 more sectors, such as food, trade, telecommunication, mining, tourism and transportation, forestry, logistics, construction, and oil and gas.
+April 20 • • • Lowered credit card interest rate to 2.0 percent per month from the current 2.25 percent and reduced minimum credit card payment amount from 10 to 5 percent of total outstanding credit.
 Lowered late payment penalty from the current 3 percent of the outstanding amount or a maximum IDR 150,000 to 1 percent or a maximum of IDR 100,000.
-The relaxation will take effect starting on May 1, 2020 until December 31, 2020. • April 21 • [BI] Started purchasing government bonds directly from the primary market, announcing it would do so only as last resort, and would purchase not more than 25 percent of a conventional bond auction amount, and 30 percent of a sharia bond auction amount. • • Banned the traditional Ramadan exodus (or "mudik") at the end of Muslim fasting month in May 2020 to contain the COVID-19 spread.
-The mudik ban is effective from April 24-June 1, 2020.
-April 29 • Announced exemption of micro small and medium enterprises (MSMEs) with an annual turnover of less than IDR 4.8 billion from income tax payments between April- September 2020. • • • May 11 Issued Government Regulation (PP) No. 23/2020 on the National Economic Recovery Programme, which stipulates state capital injections, government investment and state guarantees, as well as fund placements in certain banks to support MSMEs.
+The relaxation will take effect starting on May 1, 2020 until December 31, 2020. • April 21 • [BI] Started purchasing government bonds directly from the primary market, announcing it would do so only as last resort, and would purchase not more than 25 percent of a conventional bond auction amount, and 30 percent of a sharia bond auction amount. • • April 29 • Announced exemption of micro small and medium enterprises (MSMEs) with an annual turnover of less than IDR 4.8 billion from income tax payments between April- September 2020. • • May 11 • Issued Government Regulation (PP) No. 23/2020 on the National Economic Recovery Programme, which stipulates state capital injections, government investment and state guarantees, as well as fund placements in certain banks to support MSMEs.
 The PP also allows the government to provide loan interest subsidies for MSMEs using state funds.
-The program is an expansion of the incentives in the stimulus packages issued in February and March 2020, with an additional amount of IDR 152 trillion (or about 0.9 percent of GDP) allocated to State capital injections into SOEs, as well as accelerated compensation payments to electricity firm PLN and energy firm Pertamina.
-May 19 Left policy rates unchanged to maintain exchange rate stability amid global financial market uncertainty, and committed to continue providing liquidity support to the financial system, in sync with the implementation of the National Economic Recovery program. • • • • May 26 • • • • Issued health decree on "Guidelines for the Prevention and Control of COVID-19 in Office and Industrial Workplaces in Support of Business Sustainability in Pandemic Situations" to prepare businesses for adhering to health protocols while resuming economic activity in the "new normal."
-May 28 • • • Announced that the implementation of Basel III reform standards in Indonesia, •
+The program is an expansion of the incentives in the stimulus packages issued in February and March 2020, with an additional amount of IDR 152 trillion (or about 0.9 percent of GDP) allocated to State capital injections into SOEs, as well as accelerated compensation payments to electricity firm PLN and energy firm Pertamina. • May 19 • Left policy rates unchanged to maintain exchange rate stability amid global financial market uncertainty, and committed to continue providing liquidity support to the financial system, in sync with the implementation of the National Economic Recovery program. • • • May 26 • • • • May 28 • • • Announced that the implementation of Basel III reform standards in Indonesia,